lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

 We recommend to change this setting to radau with a tolerance of around 1E-6, as this generally leads to faster and more robust simulation for thermo-fluid flow systems.

+Note that this is the error tolerance of the local integration time step.
+Most ordinary differential equation solvers only control the local integration error and not the global integration error.
+As a rule of thumb, the global integration error is one order of magnitude larger than the local integration error.
+However, the actual magnitude of the global integration error depends on the stability of the differential equation.
+As an extreme case, if a system is chaotic and uncontrolled, then the global integration error will grow rapidly.

 .. _FixedResistanceDpM: http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_FixedResistances.html#Buildings.Fluid.FixedResistances.FixedResistanceDpM